capstone-projects-2024-fall/project-ai-study-rpg-game/documentation/docs/requirements/features-and-requirements.md

 - Users will be able to change assignment status to done in the game map

+- changes to assignments in game will be reflected on dashboard

 - Users will earn gold for completing assignments

 - New buildings and map features will be added to the map as players complete more of their assignments